webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 Similarly if you happen to try to use a feature you didn't request you'll get an error.
-You can then make a conscience decision if you want to increase your required limits (and therefore refuse to run on more devices) or if you want to keep the limits, or if you want to structure your code to do different things if the features or limits are available.
+You can then make a conscience decision if you want to increase your required limits (and therefore refuse to run on more devices) or if you want to keep the limits, or if you want to structure your code to do different things if the features or limits are or are not available.

 <!-- keep this at the bottom of the article -->
 <link rel="stylesheet" href="webgpu-limits-and-features.css">